 Warsaw is the capital city and largest city in Poland.
 It is an interesting city to visit because it was basically leveled during World War II, so almost none of the original buildings exist.
 For many people, Warsaw is not their favorite city to visit because of all the new buildings that seem somewhat jumbled together.
 Whether or not you like Warsaw, it is an important city to visit because of its history.
 Also, there is a great food and nightlife scene, and it is affordable.
 We enjoyed our short time here.
-Read to the end to see why you should also consider stopping for a day trip in Poznan!
+Here is how to spend two days in Warsaw, and read to the end to see why you should also consider stopping for a day trip in Poznan!

 This post is not sponsored.
 We paid for everything full price with our own money.
 This post may contain affiliate links, so if you make a purchase through a link we may earn a small commission at no extra cost to you.
 Thank you for supporting our blog!